Nissan GT-R: Engine

 The engines were hand built in a dust proof, temperature controlled room at Nissan's Yokohama plant, by only nine "Takumi Craftsmen" mechanics throughout the car's 18 year production span.
 Names of these mechanics were badged on every engine built.
 Each engine took approximately 6 hours and 300 components to be fully assembled.
 Approximately 13 engines were built per day in a single shift.
 The cars were built at Tochigi plant on a shared production line.
-At the end of the production process, the car was test driven by a professional driver around Nissan's test track.
+At the end of the production process, the cars were test driven by professional drivers around Nissan's test track.